 Virginia Bellis Brandabur is a novelist and editor of fiction.
 She holds an MFA from University of Boulder, Colorado, along with a Graduate Certificate in Environment, Policy, and Society.
 Her work won The Center of the American West prize for Best Fiction 2003, and can be read in Square One and Mason’s Road.
 Her current writing project is a literary novel set in historic Wyoming.

-For further information, contact Lisa and Virginia at WTAWPDX at gmail DOT com.
+Contact Lisa and Virginia at WTAWPDX at gmail DOT com.